-- OpenSSL 3.0.0 deprecated support for so-called "engines."
-Since BIND 9 currently uses engine_pkcs11 for PKCS#11, compiling BIND 9 against an OpenSSL 3.0.0 build which does not retain support for deprecated APIs makes it impossible to use PKCS#11 in BIND 9.
-A replacement for engine_pkcs11 which employs the new "provider" approach introduced in OpenSSL 3.0.0 is in the making.
-[GL #2843] - Since the old socket manager API has been removed, "socketmgr" statistics are no longer reported by the statistics channel.
-[GL #2926]
+As support for so-called "engines" was deprecated in OpenSSL 3.x, compiling BIND 9 against an OpenSSL 3.x build which does not retain support for deprecated APIs makes it impossible to use PKCS#11 in BIND 9.
+A replacement for engine_pkcs11 which employs the new "provider" approach introduced in OpenSSL 3.x is in the making.
+[GL #2843]